-All of the following opportunities are available for the installation of your new Innovative/Advanced Onsite Wastewater Treatment System.
+All of the following opportunities are available for the installation of your new Innovative/Advanced Onsite Wastewater Treatment System (I/A OWTS).

 Maximum grant of $10,000 available for the installation or upgrade of new I/A OWTS systems on residential or commercial properties with less than 1,000 GPD of sewage flow.

-Maximum grant of $20,000 plus $10,000 in available loans at 3% interest over 15 years for the installation or upgrade to a new I/A OWTS System on residential property.
+Maximum grant of $20,000 plus $10,000 in available loans at 3% interest over 15 years for the installation or upgrade to a new I/A OWTS System on residential property in Suffolk County.

 Maximum rebate of $20,000 available for residential and commercial projects.
 Restrictions apply based on location, environmental factors, and housing type.

-Maximum rebate of $20,000 available for residential and commercial projects available in tiers based on adjusted gross income level.
-Rebates ARE available for new construction.
+Maximum rebate of $20,000 available for residential and commercial projects.
+Restrictions apply based on location.

 Maximum rebate of $15,000 available for residential property only after applying for all available State and County grant opportunities.